kestra-io/docs/content/blogs/2023-10-13-kestra-mls.md

 ---
-title: "Efficient & Automated Football Analytics in MLS with Kestra"
+title: "Efficient & Automated Football Data Analytics in MLS with Kestra"
 description: "How a Major League Soccer club use Kestra to power its analytics initiative"
-date: 2023-10-13T14:30:00
+date: 2023-10-13T16:30:00
 category: Solutions
 author:
   name: Benoit Pimpaud